 Other patients elect to have implant removal and a breast lift, as sometimes the breast may look saggy or loose after implant removal cosmetic surgery.
 In this case, the surgeon removes the implants, and then performs the breast lift during the same procedure, before closing up the incision site.

 Important Considerations for Explant Surgery

 Breast implant removal, formally known as explant surgery, is not always black and white however.
-It is becoming increasingly more popular, and a more and more accessible option for patients who choose to take this route.
+It is becoming an increasingly popular and accessible option for patients who choose to take this route.
 However, it is important for you to understand the risks, as well as several other important deciding factors when it comes to choosing whether or not to have your breast implants removed.